 Enhance your museum experience by participating in special programs at the Colonial Williamsburg museums.
 Whether you want to take an in-depth look at a particular artist or introduce your children to the exciting world of art by participating in a hands-on activity, you are sure to find a program you will enjoy.
 Live performances at the Hennage Auditorium, conversations with a Nation Builder, lectures by visiting scholars, special tours led by curators - check our calendar for daily program details.
 Programs and exhibitions at The Colonial Williamsburg Foundation's DeWitt Wallace Decorative Arts Museum are supported by the DeWitt Wallace Endowment Fund.

-April at the Museums
+September at the Museums

-April 24 at 5:30 p.m.
+Tuesday, September 30 at 5:30 p.m.

 Author, Angela Pulley-Hudson explores a new understanding of the development of the American South by examining travel within and between southeastern Indian nations and the southern states from the 1780s-1830s during this illustrated lecture.

 1 hour - $5 extra ticket, free reservations for CW employees, volunteers, and William & Mary faculty and students.